Neural Control and Coordination — NEET 2027 | 2–3 Questions Per Exam, Free Bilingual Practice

 ✅ Correct Answer: D

-You've seen 5 sample questions.
-Get all 265 with detailed NCERT-mapped explanations in the MedicNEET app.
+You've seen 5 samples.
+Get all 265 with detailed NCERT-mapped explanations.
+Practice in bilingual Hindi & English in the MedicNEET app — free.

 📲 Download MedicNEET Free